 “Sylvia!” he called up to her, “that ping just echoed off the bottom—just a hundred meters or so below us.”

-“That’s fucking impossible Hemi, there’s nothing but deep water…” In the control room she was looking at the depth-under-keel gauge, which suddenly in the wake of the ping had stood up from the ‘bottomless’ pin and was now showing just 96 meters.
+“That’s fucking impossible, Hemi, there’s nothing but deep water . . .”
+In the control room she was looking at the depth-under-keel gauge, which suddenly in the wake of the ping had stood up from the “bottomless” pin and was now showing just ninety-six meters.
 She watched the gauge and it was slowly, slowly rising, like a gentle slope coming up under them.

 Percy lit a cheroot and stared at the gauges.